MehYam/thefindingofisaac/README.md

 - score sub-word matching differently from whole word (i.e. "red" shouldn't match "credit" ?)
 	- or have a check-box
 - add description to the sort options
+- ~~test and tweak tagging, (i.e. The Mind and other symbols inconsistent, add more descriptors and colors)~~
 - ~~test on mobile~~
 - ~~type "all" to see the entire item list~~
 - ~~serialize the last entry and load it upon page start~~